stradrich/melkro-be/README.md

 # music-space-API

 This repository contains the backend code for the music-space-API.

-The project aims to address a real-world problem while exploring the business potential in creating an application.
+The Music Space App is a platform that connects musicians from different level (amateurs, music major, music teachers, concert performers, recording artists), allowing them to share and discover practice, rehearsal, recording spaces in different cities.
+The app aims to foster collaboration, creativity, and community among musicians, making it easier for local and travelling musicians to find suitable spaces for rehearsals and collaborations.

 ## Table of Contents